wsdfhjxc/virtual-desktop-bar/README.md

 sudo make install
 ```

+_Note:_ If you want to remove the applet, use `sudo make uninstall`.

-_Note:_ The last three lines also apply if you want to update to a new version.
+_Note:_ These steps also apply if you want to upgrade to a newer version.

 After that, you should be able to find Virtual Desktop Bar in the Widgets menu.

-If you want to remove the applet, `sudo make uninstall` will do.

 ## Configuration